 “I hereby proclaim that the entry of nationals of Syria as refugees is detrimental to the interests of the United States and thus suspend any such entry,” Trump’s order reads.
 Other countries impacted included Iran, Iraq, Sudan, Libya, Yemen and Somalia.

 The order also instituted screening tests on refugees and immigrants to see if they held American values.
-The President has described the process as “
+The President has described the process as “extreme vetting.”

 “I am establishing new vetting measures to keep radical Islamic terrorists out of the United States of America,” Trump said during the signing at the Pentagon.
 “We don’t want them here.”